 Investing in single-family rentals, or SFR real estate, has long been a popular alternative to public markets.
-As SFR returns are typically not considered correlated to the stock market, they are attractive to a wide range of investors looking to reduce their market exposure.
+As SFR returns are typically not correlated to the stock market, they can be attractive to a wide range of investors looking to reduce their public market exposure.

 Single-family homes are the most common form of housing in the United States.
 Of the approximately 140 million housing units in the United States, approximately 90 million are single-family homes.
 There are over 15.8 million SFR units, making up about a third of the United States rental stock and about 11% of the US housing stock.

 Here we take a closer look at single-family rentals and how they fit into the broader landscape of real estate investing.

 Single-family rentals, or SFRs for short, are single-family homes that are rented out to tenants.
 Prospective renters are attracted to single-family homes because they are generally larger than multi-family units, located in more suburban areas, have access to outdoor space and overall represent much of what a family with kids may look for.